salesforce/near-membrane/README.md

-# Sandboxed Javascript Environment
+# Sandboxed JavaScript Environment

-This is an experimental library to demonstrate that it is possible to use membranes to create an object graph of a javascript environment without introducing identity discontinuity.
+This is an experimental library to demonstrate that it is possible to use membranes to create an object graph of a JavaScript environment without introducing identity discontinuity.

 ## Goals